Key Strategies, Benefits, and Limitations When Making Charitable Donations

 Collaborate with a Tax Professional

-Working with your tax advisor to properly track your charitable contributions also provides important advantages—helping you fully benefit from AGI limitations and verify your charitable contribution deductions aren’t limited.
+Working with your tax advisor to properly track your charitable contributions also provides important advantages—helping you plan with your AGI limitations and reduce potential limitations on your charitable contribution deductions.

 Additionally, if a charitable contribution isn’t used in the tax year when a donation is made, it’s allowed as a deduction on subsequent tax returns for five years following the donation.
 Once the five-year period has passed, any charitable deduction that isn’t used in the allotted timeframe will be disallowed.
 It’s important to track these amounts to make sure any charitable deduction that’s carried forward to subsequent tax returns can be used during the five-year period.